 CHINESE DRAGON SYMBOL

 For at least 7,000 years, dragons have been a component of Chinese culture.
 Dragons have traditionally been associated with strength, creativity, heaven, and good fortune in China.
 Water, rain, floods, and storms are said to be under their control.
-The Chinese dragon sign is widely used, and its effigy may be seen on numerous surfaces (walls, roofs, and sculptures).

 In Chinese mythology and culture, dragons are mythical creatures.
 Dragons are frequently represented as lengthy, scaly, serpentine monsters with four legs in Chinese art.
 Unlike European dragons, which are thought to be malevolent, the Chinese dragon emblem has long represented great and auspicious qualities, particularly the control of water, rain, cyclones, and floods, as noted above.
-The dragon is also a sign of strength, power, and good fortune.
+Dragons is also a sign of strength, power, and good fortune.

 JAPANESE DRAGON SYMBOL